panzerdp/dmitripavlutin.com/content/posts/109-not-use-hooks/index.md

 ---
-title: "How Not to Use React Hooks"
+title: "Mistakes to Avoid When Using React Hooks"
 description: "Common mistakes and anti-patterns to avoid when using React hooks."
 published: "2020-12-08T11:10Z"
 modified: "2020-12-08T11:10Z"